AntonioND/libugba/docs/to-do.rst

 - PSG sound channels.
 - Interfaces for bg/spr priorities, blending and fade in/out.
 - Add warnings for trying to copy from ROM with DMA different than 3.
-- Repeat bit is ignored in immediate DMA mode.
+- Repeat bit should be ignored in immediate DMA mode.

 Examples
 --------